marco-compiler/marco/docs/BuildOnLinuxMacOS.md

 In order to relieve MARCO from the object-oriented features of Modelica, the frontend leverages the OpenModelica frontend to obtain a flattened version of the Modelica sources.

 The details on how to install OpenModelica are available on its dedicated [website](https://openmodelica.org/).
-It is recommended installing the nighly version, because some features leveraged by MARCO may not be present in the stable branch yet.
+It is recommended installing the nightly version, because some features leveraged by MARCO may not be present in the stable branch yet.

 For macOS users, OpenModelica is available through Homebrew.